Zoë Schoonbrood

 If you as a child see an image of a slender and dark young man in the prime of his life, it is not surprising that this image in your mind remains unchanged during the years to come.
 A child is not aware of the trace of time.
 For me this memory formed, like a bolt out of the blue, when I was twelve years old.
 He had grey instead of black locks, wrinkles where his dimples used to be, and no, not a six-pack.

-And just like that, everything is always as new.
+And so, everything is always becoming.